wearescytale/amqp-nodemailer-sparkpost-consumer/README.md

 | `sandbox`                   | `NMSP_SANDBOX`           |
 | `sparkpost.sparkPostApiKey` | `NMSP_SPARKPOST_API_KEY` |

-**Note:** For the `NMSP_DEBUG` and `NMSP_SANDBOX` environment variables, only the existence of these variables are checked and the value is never used.
+**Note:** For the `NMSP_DEBUG` and `NMSP_SANDBOX` environment variables, only the existence of these variables is checked and the value is never used.
 As long as these variables have a value, their respective options will be set to `true`.

 ## Adding emails to the queue